na-na-hi/renget/archive/how2playba.md

 >Material Synthesis (the normal one)
 Radiant (highest tier mats) >= BDs > Weapon Parts > Furniture (if not capped yet in cafe) > Gifts >= Shiny (high tier mats) > Rest

+**Do not go past the first node if you don't have mats in abundance.
+If you need to ask if you have enough, you don't.**

 If you want to go to node 2: use t1-2 mats you don't care about.
+Not crafting mats.

-You can trade T3+ mats for a 3rd node, which also has a chance to give you character elephs, t4 gifts, secret tech note fragments, and MONEY (!).
+If you go to node 2 you always go to node 3, as they have a chance to give you character elephs, t4 gifts, secret tech note fragments, and MONEY (!).
+It's too good to pass on.

-The rewards are p good, but only use them if you have an abundance in useless mats.
+For the T3 node: Elephs > Credits > Gifts > Radiant > tech notes > rest
+Radiant is slightly worse here because you get a lot of t3 furniture, which kind of suck.

 >Material Fusion (the new one)
 Trading your garbage away for the freshest sneaks